-With his legal training, accounting background, and professional certifications from the IT industry, Land Murphy has the ability to grasp the most complex issues in any field and to boil them down to concepts that a court and a jury will understand and find persuasive.
-Mr. Murphy's practice involves the successful representation of plaintiff and defendant clients of every size across a broad range of industries.
-Mr. Murphy has appeared in federal and state courts as well as administrative proceedings, and has experience that includes jury trials and appeals.
+With his legal training, accounting background, and professional certifications from the IT industry, Garland D. "Land" Murphy, IV has the ability to grasp the most complex issues in any field and to boil them down to concepts that a court and a jury will understand and find persuasive.
+Mr. Murphy's practice involves the successful representation of plaintiff and defendant clients of every size across a broad range of industries, focusing on oil and gas, trade secrets, and commercial disputes.
+Mr. Murphy has appeared in federal and state courts, administrative proceedings, jury trials, and appeals.

 Mr. Murphy is licensed in California and Texas and is admitted to the Fifth Circuit Court of Appeals, Southern District of Texas, Eastern District of Texas, and Central District of California.
 Mr. Murphy received the highest score on the February 2007 Texas bar exam and is a Certified Public Accountant (inactive) in Arkansas.